 Hemingway’s memory of F. Scott Fitzgerald is particularly bright and shows us the intensity with which Hemingway pulls up the past and the observational ability he honed throughout his life:

-Scott did not stop talking and since I was embarrassed by what he said – it was him closely and noticed instead of listening.
+Scott did not stop talking and since I was embarrassed by what he said – it was all about my writing and how great it was – I kept on looking at him closely and noticed instead of listening.
 We still went under the system, then, that praise to the face was an open disgrace.

 His talent was as natural as the pattern that was made by the dust on a butterfly’s wings.
 At one time he understood it no more than the butterfly did and he did not know when it was brushed or marred.